project-origin/pedersen-commitment/src/ProjectOrigin.PedersenCommitment/README.md

 ReadOnlySpan<byte> rangeProof = secret.CreateRangeProof(someLabel);
 ```

-The range proof is hardcoded to allow values between 0 and uint.Max (32 bits).
+The range proof in this library is currently hardcoded to allow values between 0 and uint.Max (32 bits).

 #### Why use a label?